 Exercises:

-1. Divide 28 by 2 raised to the 5th power as a rational number, then get it’s decimal approximation.
+- Divide by raised to the 5th power as a rational number, then get it’s decimal approximation.

-2. Compute a decimal approximation of \sqrt{2}
+- Compute a decimal approximation of

-3. Use sage to compute (-9)^(1/2).
+- Use sage to compute (-9)^(1/2).
 Describe the output.

-You should be familiar with “Basic Arithmetic
+You should be familiar with “Basic Arithmetic“

 Sometimes when we divide, the division operator doesn’t give us all of the information that we want.
 Often we would like to not just know what the reduced fraction is, or even it’s decimal approximation, but rather the unique quotient and the remainder that are the consequence of the division.